geant4-dna/molecular-docs/docs/overview/psf.markdown

 ---
 # How to read Phase Space Files (PSF) in molecularDNA

 This guide explains how to use **Phase Space Files (PSF)** as a particle source for simulations with molecularDNA.

+Note that these features will be available from Geant4 11.5, December 2026.

 ## Supported PSF formats